ladybug-tools/lbt-recipes/docs/index.rst

 A collection of recipes that ship with the Ladybug Tools plugins.

-This includes Radiance recipes, which automate the process of running daylight and radiation studies using [Radiance](http://radiance-online.org/).
+This includes Radiance recipes, which automate the process of running daylight and radiation studies using `Radiance <https://radiance-online.org/>`_.

-It also includes microclimate mapping recipes, which spatially map thermal comfort using [EnergyPlus](https://github.com/NREL/EnergyPlus) and [Radiance](http://radiance-online.org/).
+It also includes microclimate mapping recipes, which spatially map thermal comfort using `EnergyPlus <https://github.com/NREL/EnergyPlus/>`_ and `Radiance <https://radiance-online.org/>`_.

 Installation
 ============